The setup page

 Kickstart 3.1 or later, when extracting any ZIP archive or JPA archives created by Akeeba Backup 3.1 (or later), will also try to restore the last file modification time to match that of the source server.
 If you activate the FTP mode this will not be possible, as FTP does not support "touching" (changing the modification date and time) of files.

 This mode combines the previous two in an intelligent manner.
 When selected, Kickstart will first attempt to write to the files directly.
-If this is not possible, i.e. due to permissions or ownership of the file or folder being exracted, it will automatically make use of the FTP mode to overcome the permissions / ownership problem.
+If this is not possible, i.e. due to permissions or ownership of the file or folder being extracted, it will automatically make use of the FTP mode to overcome the permissions / ownership problem.
 It effectively works around a situation commonly called "permissions hell", where different files and folders are owned by different users, making it extremely difficult to overwrite them.
 This is a situation which happens very commonly on shared hosting.
 Therefore we strongly advise clients on shared hosting environments to use the Hybrid option.

 The same notes regarding a temporary directory etc as the "Use FTP" mode apply for the Hybrid mode as well.

 Moreover, there is also the Ignore most errors checkbox.
-When it's checked, Kickstart will not throw an error when a file is not writeable.
+When it's checked, Kickstart will not throw an error when a file is not writable.
 This is useful when you are restoring a backup taken on a Linux server to a Windows server.
 In that case, some filenames may contain characters which are valid in Linux (e.g. colons) but not on Windows.
 Checking that option will tell Kickstart to ignore file creation errors.

-When that option is enabled, Kickstart will not warn you even if a file could not be overwritten because, for example, its permissions made it unwriteable.
+When that option is enabled, Kickstart will not warn you even if a file could not be overwritten because, for example, its permissions made it unwritable.
 Use with extreme caution and always check that all of your files have been extracted properly.

 The FTP Options